awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 + [Sample CEV manifest for Oracle Database 19c](#oracle-cev-manifest-19c)

 **Example Sample CEV manifest for Oracle Database 12c Release 1 \(12\.1\)**
 In the following example for the July 2021 PSU for Oracle Database 12c Release 1 \(12\.1\), RDS Custom applies the patches in the order specified\.
 Thus, RDS Custom applies p32768233, then p32876425, then p18759211, and so on\.
+The example sets new values for the UNIX user and group, and the Oracle home and Oracle base\.

 ```
 {